 Bring in any outdoor furniture, board up windows, and if deemed necessary get sandbags to help decrease any water damage.
 Place the sandbags wrapped in sheeting along openings like doors or garages.
 This will create a barrier, slowing down the process of water getting into your home.

 While sandbags can help, it is not guaranteed to keep out all water from your home.
 Excess water and moisture in your home can cause damage and health risks.

 Help protect your home and keep moisture at bay by placing dehumidifiers throughout your home.
 While it can’t stop flooding it will help to suck up excess moisture, decreasing the chances of property damage and related health risks.

 Stay Dry with Eva-Dry

 Eva-Dry has an entire line of dehumidifiers to suit your moisture control needs.
-Including E-150 silica gel moisture-absorbing pouches, renewable desiccant dehumidifiers, compact and efficient electric Peltier technology dehumidifiers, and our EDV-4000 with Rotary Desiccant technology that can reduce moisture levels in spaces up to 4,000 cubic feet.
+Including E-150 moisture-absorbing pouches, renewable desiccant dehumidifiers, compact and efficient electric Peltier technology dehumidifiers, and our EDV-4000 with Rotary Desiccant technology that can reduce moisture levels in spaces up to 4,000 cubic feet.

 Learn more about health risks and damage caused by extreme weather and how Eva-Dry can help you stay dry.